cardboard-iguana/cardboard-iguana.com/log/2022-06-28-aws-deep-dive.md

 ### Granting a User Permissions to Pass a Role to an AWS Service

 * `PassRole` cannot be used with cross-account roles.
-* Three things are required for a user to pass a role to a service: (1) The role itself, (2) a “trust policy” attached to the role that allows the service in question to call `sts:AssumeRole`, and (3) an IAM policy attached to the user passing the role that allows `iam:PassRole` for the role resource ARN.
+* Three things are required for a user to pass a role to a service: (1) The role itself, (2) a "trust policy" attached to the role that allows the service in question to call `sts:AssumeRole`, and (3) an IAM policy attached to the user passing the role that allows `iam:PassRole` for the role resource ARN.
-* The user passing a role doesn’t need to have access to that role themselves — they just need permission to pass it.
+* The user passing a role doesn't need to have access to that role themselves - they just need permission to pass it.
 * Role names cannot be changed.
 But surprisingly, role `Path` parameters *can* be changed.

 REFERENCES: